OEC To Export Experts In Education To Libya - UrduPoint

 Overseas Employment Corporation (OEC) an attached department of Ministry of Overseas Pakistanis and Human Resource Development (OP&HRD) would export the experts in education to Libya

-An official source told APP here on Tuesday, he said that due to the hard-working workforce, the demand for skilled and unskilled workers increasing day by day in different countries of the world.
+An official source told APP, he said that due to the hard-working workforce, the demand for skilled and unskilled workers increasing day by day in different countries of the world.

 He said that already a number of Pakistani teachers performing their jobs in the education sector of Libya and other Arabic states for many years with good reputations.